psu-edu/sweng861-crud-tpz5005/README.md

 ## How to run
 docker-compose up

+To open the project, hold Control and click on the 'https://localhost:3000/' link in the terminal

 ### Note
 If you are presented with a "certificate could not be verified" page, click the 'Proceed to localhost' button to continue to the application.